-Bracken wanted to open a kitchen to help address the problems, but realized that hunger in Orange County has its own set of challenges, not the least of which included a primary concern of reaching food insecure families and children distributed over a broad geographic area.
+Bracken wanted to open a kitchen to help address the problems but realized that hunger in Orange County has its own set of challenges, not the least of which included a primary concern of reaching food insecure families and children distributed over a broad geographic area.
 People without resources who are already stretched thin are unable to travel regularly and over distances, even in pursuit of the nutritious meals that Bracken wanted to provide.
-After some deliberation, he came to the conclusion that the answer could be found in the trendy new rebirth of an age-old business: mobile food trucks.
+After some deliberation he concluded that the answer could be found in the trendy new rebirth of an age-old business: mobile food trucks.
 If the people could not come to him, Bracken decided he would take the food to the people.

 A food truck was the answer to this challenging situation facing Southern California.
 In the hands of a talented and experienced chef and entrepreneur, mobile kitchens are able to take nutritious, high-quality food directly into the communities that need it the most.
 The plan has elements that are philanthropic, sustainable, and collaborative.

 There are two basic needs for survival that is universal to every human, the need to breath and the need to eat.
 The problem is that air is free, and food is not.
 It is that simple fact that gives food such enormous power over a person’s life.
 We have learned that there is not better way to get to know a person than by sitting down and breaking bread with them.